mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/31/Day-132/">May 31, 2017</a></small></div>
 <p><strong>Trump will withdraw from the Paris climate deal</strong>.
-A small team is now deciding on whether to initiate a full withdrawal, which could take 3 years, or exit the underlying United Nations climate change treaty, which would be a faster, more extreme move.
+A small team is now deciding on whether to initiate a full withdrawal, which could take 3 years, or exit the underlying United Nations <a href="/trump-epa/">climate change</a> treaty, which would be a faster, more extreme move.
 World leaders, the Pope, major oil companies, and even Ivanka and Kushner have pushed Trump to stay in the deal. (<a href="https://www.axios.com/scoop-trump-is-pulling-u-s-out-of-paris-climate-deal-2427773025.html">Axios</a> / <a href="http://www.politico.com/story/2017/05/31/trump-paris-climate-change-agreement-238974">Politico</a> / <a href="https://www.nytimes.com/2017/05/31/climate/trump-quits-paris-climate-accord.html">New York Times</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/29/Day-130/">May 29, 2017</a></small></div>
-<p><strong>Trump privately said he plans to leave the Paris agreement on climate change</strong>, despite his public position that he hasn't made up his mind.
-Leaving the Paris agreement is the biggest thing Trump could do to unwind Obama's climate policies and signal to the rest of the world that climate change isn't a priority for his administration. (<a href="https://www.axios.com/scoop-trump-tells-confidants-he-plans-to-leave-paris-climate-deal-2424446776.html">Axios</a>)</p>
+<p><strong>Trump privately said he plans to leave the Paris agreement on <a href="/trump-epa/">climate change</a></strong>, despite his public position that he hasn't made up his mind.
+Leaving the Paris agreement is the biggest thing Trump could do to unwind Obama's climate policies and signal to the rest of the world that <a href="/trump-epa/">climate change</a> isn't a priority for his administration. (<a href="https://www.axios.com/scoop-trump-tells-confidants-he-plans-to-leave-paris-climate-deal-2424446776.html">Axios</a>)</p>

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/05/24/Day-125/">May 24, 2017</a></small></div>
-<p><strong>Pope Francis urged Trump to meet US commitments on climate change</strong>.
+<p><strong>Pope Francis urged Trump to meet US commitments on <a href="/trump-epa/">climate change</a></strong>.
 He gave Trump copy of his 2015 encyclical (a type of papal document used for significant or important issues) calling for urgent, drastic cuts in fossil-fuel emissions.
-Trump has called climate change a hoax perpetrated by the Chinese. (<a href="https://www.bloomberg.com/politics/articles/2017-05-24/pope-gives-trump-book-on-protecting-environment-at-vatican-talks">Bloomberg</a>)</p>
+Trump has called <a href="/trump-epa/">climate change</a> a hoax perpetrated by the Chinese. (<a href="https://www.bloomberg.com/politics/articles/2017-05-24/pope-gives-trump-book-on-protecting-environment-at-vatican-talks">Bloomberg</a>)</p>